 'They embraced the whole process' Chicago students learn how to become chefs and possibly own a restaurant

-CHICAGO (CBS) -- An alluring aroma is wafting through the walls of a kitchen in Garfield Field, where the creators of some delicious dishes are students.
+CHICAGO (CBS) -- An alluring aroma is wafting through the walls of a kitchen in Garfield Park, where the creators of some delicious dishes are students.

 Most from the west and south sides, learning how to make their way in the restaurant industry.
 CBS 2's Jim Williams reports